TheGrove/grunt-channel-builder/README.md

   }
 }
 ```
+So following the above example, you can use channel_builder.out.acme.js to get a list of javascript files that are specific to the acme channel.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).